ef4/ember-animation-demo/NOTES.md

   - needs willTransition to get back out before the child is destroyed

 - Modals
   - named outlets
   - query params

-- model-to-model fade

-  - trigger the load & fade immediately
-  - trigger the fade back in once the new model is ready